 The concept of wrongful dismissal is often confused with unfair dismissal.
-Nonetheless, there are striking differences between the two.
+But, there are key differences between dismissing staff 'wrongfully' and 'unfairly'.

-Common law states that all employees, other than those on a fixed term contract, are entitled to reasonable notice of their employment termination.
+WRONGFUL DISMISSAL UK: The common law states that all employees are, other than those on a fixed term contract, entitled to reasonable notice of their employment termination.

-The length of notice is usually clarified in the contract of employment and is also covered by the Employment Rights Act 1996 where this clause is absent.
+It is also covered by the Employment Rights Act 1996 for occasions where the notice clause is absent.

 The Act provides all employees with at least one week of notice once they have been employed for over one month.
 This is the statutory minimum period.

-The notice entitlement increases to one week for each completed year of employment, with a maximum of 12 weeks, after a minimum of two year's full and continuous employment.
+The notice entitlement increases to one week for each completed year of employment.
+It reaches a maximum of twelve (12) weeks after a minimum of two years of full and continuous employment.

-An employee is entitled to sue their employer for wrongful dismissal if they are dismissed without notice.
-As a result, a claim for damages and financial losses may also be included.
+An employee has entitlement to sue their employer for wrongful dismissal if they get dismissed without notice.
+As a result, they may also make a claim for damages and financial losses.

-A dismissal for gross misconduct does not require advance notice by an employer.
+A dismissal for gross misconduct does not require any advance notice by an employer.
 That said, there is a lack of clarity on the term of 'gross misconduct'.
-It is best to seek legal representation in such circumstances.
+It is best to seek legal representation in such circumstances of UK statutory laws.